-Coverage in Coverage at Coverage for Newborn Breast Pump Coverage & Billing Prenatal Period Delivery STAR STAR STAR STAR covers breast pumps and supplies when Medically Necessary for mothers or newborns.
+Coverage in Prenatal Period Coverage at Delivery Coverage for Newborn Breast Pump Coverage & Billing STAR STAR STAR STAR covers breast pumps and supplies when Medically Necessary for mothers or newborns.
 Breast pumps and supplies may be billed under the mother's Medicaid ID or the newborn's Medicaid ID.
-CHIP Perinatal, with Emergency Medicaid fee-for-service Medicaid FFS and STAR cover breast pumps and income at or below Medicaid (FFS) or STAR supplies when Medically Necessary for newborns 198% of federal when the mother does not have coverage under poverty level (FPL) CHIP.
+CHIP Perinatal, with income at or below 198% of federal poverty level (FPL) Emergency Medicaid Medicaid fee-for-service (FFS) or STAR Medicaid FFS and STAR cover breast pumps and supplies when Medically Necessary for newborns when the mother does not have coverage under CHIP.
 Breast pumps and supplies must be billed under the newborn's Medicaid ID.
-CHIP Perinatal with CHIP Perinatal CHIP Perinatal CHIP covers breast pumps and supplies when income above 198% Medically Necessary for CHIP Perinatal newborns.
-FPL Breast pumps and supplies must be billed under the newborn's CHIP Perinatal ID.
+CHIP Perinatal with income above 198% FPL CHIP Perinatal CHIP Perinatal CHIP covers breast pumps and supplies when Medically Necessary for CHIP Perinatal newborns.
+Breast pumps and supplies must be billed under the newborn's CHIP Perinatal ID.
 STAR Kids STAR Kids Medicaid FFS or STAR Medicaid FFS, STAR, and STAR Health cover STAR+PLUS STAR+PLUS Medicaid FFS or STAR breast pumps and supplies when Medically STAR Health STAR Health STAR Health Necessary for mothers or newborns.
 Breast pumps and supplies may be billed under the mother's Medicaid ID or the newborn's Medicaid ID.

-Coverage in Coverage at Coverage for Newborn Breast Pump Coverage & Billing Prenatal Period Delivery None, with income at Emergency Medicaid FFS or STAR Medicaid FFS and STAR cover breast pumps and or below 198% FPL Medicaid supplies when Medically Necessary for the newborn when the mother does not have coverage.
+None, with income at or below 198% FPL Emergency Medicaid Medicaid FFS or STAR Medicaid FFS and STAR cover breast pumps and supplies when Medically Necessary for the newborn when the mother does not have coverage.
 Breast pumps and supplies must be billed under the newborn's Medicaid ID.

-\CHIP Perinatal Members with household incomes at or below 198% FPL must apply for Emergency Medicaid coverage for labor and delivery services.
+^{}CHIP Perinatal Members with household incomes at or below 198% FPL must apply for Emergency Medicaid coverage for labor and delivery services.
 HHSC mails the pregnant woman an Emergency Medicaid application 30 days before her reported due date.
 When Emergency Medicaid covers a birth, the newborn is certified for 12 months of Medicaid coverage, beginning on the date of birth.

-\\These newborns will be in FFS Medicaid until they are enrolled with a STAR MCO.
+^{}These newborns will be in FFS Medicaid until they are enrolled with a STAR MCO.
 Claims should be filed with TMHP using the newborn's Medicaid ID if the mother does not have coverage.